Tineco A10 Review

 Tineco A10 cleaning pet litter on low pile carpet

 This tells me that the multi-tasker power brush has great design cues that prioritize cleaning carpet over anything else.
-Whatever it lacks when it comes to cleaning hard floors, it makes up for it when it comes to debris pick up on carpets.
+Whatever it lacks in cleaning hard floors, it makes up for it in debris pickup on carpets.

 Medium Pile Test Results